The Queen's Green Canopy: Launch and the Planting season

 The Queen's Green Canopy was officially launched in May 2021, in advance of the Jubilee year of 2022.

-The Queen and Prince Charles planted the first tree in March at Windsor Castle.
+The Queen and Prince Charles planted the first tree in March in Windsor Great Park.
 Charles called it a 'tree-bilee' in a video message and also emphasised the importance of planting the right species in useful places.
 The two planted another tree at Balmoral Castle on 1 October 2021 to mark the official beginning of the initiative.
 On 3 October 2021, the first overseas Jubilee Tree was planted by Princess Anne at Hôtel de Charost, residence of the British Ambassador to France.
 On 30 November 2021, Prince Richard planted the final tree in Rutland's Duke of Edinburgh Memorial Orchard, which was created as a tribute to Prince Philip and is part of the Queen's Green Canopy initiative.

 As of January 2022, about 60,000 trees had been planted to mark the Jubilee.

 More than one million trees were planted during the first official planting season from October to March.
-The Countess of Wessex and Forfar planted an elm tree in the Buckingham Palace garden to mark the end of first planting season.
+The Countess of Wessex and Forfar planted an elm tree in the Buckingham Palace Garden to mark the end of first planting season.
 In a message marking the end of the first planting season, the Queen said that she was "deeply touched" by the planting of trees in huge numbers and hoped that the "Jubilee trees flourish and grow for many years to come, for future generations to enjoy".
-A 70 ft sculpture called 'Tree of Trees' was erected outside Buckingham Palace for the June celebrations.
-The sculpture, which contains 350 native British trees in the form of one giant tree, reflects the more than one million trees planted during Green Canopy initiative.
-The trees will be gifted to selected community groups for planting after the celebrations.
+A 70 ft sculpture called 'Tree of Trees' was set up in front of Buckingham Palace for the June celebrations.
+The sculpture, comprising 350 native British trees assembled into a single giant tree, was designed to represent the over one million trees planted during the Green Canopy project.
+Individual trees will be donated to community groups for replanting after the celebrations.

-The first tree planting season ended on 31 March 2021.
-The second season started in October 2022 and will run until the end of March 2023.
+The first tree planting season ended on 31 March 2022.
+The second season started in October 2022 and ran until the end of March 2023.
+King Charles III and Prince William planted one of the final trees at Sandringham House.
+By the end of the second planting season, three million trees had been planted.